int19h/jbomohi/dict/konjaku/comments.md

 But konjaku in lojban has [ʒ] sound and it doesn't sound so similar to me to the Japanese counterparts of either "konjac" or "cognac".

+## 2011-08-12T18:53:20Z — jongausib (comment 602)

+principle: lujvo for name of species rather than fu'ivla?

+I have erased the word brandy from the swedish definition of konjaku as a first step.

+But I still think that konjaku is a phonemic equivalent to english/french Cognac (beverage/city) and swedish Konjak (beverage) (but obviously some of you disagree, so that's not really an argument).
+Furthermore I think that cognac (beverage) is a more common word than konjac, or? (by the way the word for konjac in swedish is munkhätta (according to sv.wikipedia), which litterally means monk's hood).

+Another way of saying konjaku would be to make it a lojban lujvo from the following etymological elements (of the latin word Amorphophallus konjac):

+amorphous Look up amorphous at Dictionary.com "shapeless," 1731, from Mod.L. amorphus, from Gk. amorphos "without form, shapeless, deformed," from a- "without" + morphe "form" (see Morpheus).
+Related: Amorphousness.

+phallus Look up phallus at Dictionary.com
+1610s, "an image of the penis," from L. phallus, from Gk. phallos "penis," also "carving or image of an erect penis (symbolizing the generative power in nature) used in the cult of Dionysus," from PIE *bhel-no-, from base *bhel- (2) "to inflate, swell" (cf. O.N. boli "bull," O.E. bulluc "little bull," and possibly Gk. phalle "whale;" see bole).
+Used of the penis itself (often in symbolic context) from 1924, originally in jargon of psychoanalysis.

+And ooops... konjac itself in the latin name seems here to be either a korean or japanese word, so I don't know the etymology of that word.

+Anyway, why not make a lujvo of Amorphophallus (x1 pertains/belongs to genus Amorphophallus of species x2 [default is Amorphophallus konjac])?

+If you need to be more specific you still have to translate konjac (maybe from it's korean/japanese meaning), but I think this is the way how to do things.

+Generally I would prefer to use pure lojbanic words as much as possible when referring to species (translating the latin words would do in most cases).

+Cognac (beverage) on the other hand is a culturally marked word, and therefore should deliberately remain as such in lojban, I think.